-Embracing a Cloud mindset with S/4HANA public cloud
+Embracing a Cloud mindset with SAP S/4HANA Cloud Public Edition

 With the emergence of cloud technologies and solutions, the expectation of quicker, more cost-effective, and more easily and frequently upgradable Enterprise Resource Planning (ERP) solutions, is a natural outworking.
 This is further amplified by the need for companies to differentiate through digital innovation and the adoption of new business models – without tedious processes and long lead times to respond with appropriate systems and processes.